subhaganesh/flask_docker/README.md

 ## Conclusion
 Congratulations!
 You have successfully created and deployed a Flask application using Docker.
 Containerizing your application with Docker provides flexibility, portability, and scalability, making it easier to manage and deploy your Flask projects.

+## Downloading the Container Image
+To download the container image for this project, follow these steps:

+Open a terminal or command prompt on your local machine.

+Run the following command to pull the container image from Docker Hub:

+# docker pull subhaganesh/mark-app:latest
+ use the above command for download the docker app

+Wait for the download to complete.
+Docker will retrieve the image from the Docker Hub repository.

+Once the image is downloaded, you can use it to run the container locally on your machine.